doytsujin/athackst.github.io/_articles/2_aws_deepracer_software.md

 aws  ros
 ```

-As you can see, we have the base ros installation in `ros` and a custom `aws` folder.
+As you can see, we have the base ROS installation in `ros` and a custom `aws` folder.
 Let's see what's in there!

 ```bash
 deepracer@amss-hd4i:/opt$ cd aws/